-We supply water and sewerage services to more than 2.8 million customers in an area covering around 10,000 km.
+We supply water and sewerage services in an area with a population of over 2.8 million customers, covering around 10,000 km2.

 Figure 1-1 Our business

 Historically, we installed all the pipes required to supply new housing developments with water and sewerage services.
 While we still need to undertake some work to ensure new connections are safe and meet certain industry standards, customers can now choose who connects their new development to our water and sewerage networks.
 Water Supply Licensees (retailers for businesses) can also request that we provide new connection services on behalf of their customers.